 As stated earlier, white vinegar lasts indefinitely.
-This is because of its highly acidic nature which gives it self-preservation qualities.
-Do make sure to store it properly to ensure the best quality of the white vinegar, although it will not spoil.
+This is because of its highly acidic nature, which gives it self-preservation qualities.
+Make sure to store it properly to ensure the best quality of the white vinegar, although it will not spoil.

 Leftover Uses For White Vinegar